pavel-grigorev/spring-icomponent-demo/README.md

 }
 ```

-This demo provides the sample implementations of the `MethodHandler` and `MethodHandlerResolver` interfaces that let us, with the help of [spring-icomponent](https://github.com/pavel-grigorev/spring-icomponent), turn the code above into this:
+This demo provides a sample implementation of the `MethodHandler` interface that let us, with the help of [spring-icomponent](https://github.com/pavel-grigorev/spring-icomponent), turn the code above into this:

 ```java
 @Service